11 Things You Can Fix Today for Saving a Failing Relationship

 11. Rebuilding Shared Goals and Vision

 When the future seems uncertain, relationships begin to fall apart.
-You can come to realise that long-term plans have been replaced by daily worry, or that you no longer dream together.
+You can come to realize that long-term plans have been replaced by daily worry, or that you no longer dream together.
 According to studies on relationship duration, couples who set common goals are more likely to stay in touch and be motivated to work through issues.

 Talking about your shared desires, whether they be practical (like travel, financial security, or creating a home) or emotional (like greater serenity and intimacy), helps rekindle optimism.
 Establishing common objectives gives your relationship that’s falling apart something worthwhile to strive for.